Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

 `used script (Phylogenetic_analysis_of_variance_(PANOVA).r; Phylogenetic_analysis_of_variance_(PANOVA-Replicated).r; PANOVA.sh; OUwie_consensus.r; OUwie_replicated.r; run_OUwie.sh)`

 <p align="justify"> The second step in this section is to perform analyses of continuous trait evolution using both PANOVA and OUwie.
-The first step consists of running Phylogenetic analyses of variance, to compare whether the mean difference between any number of groups significantly differs, even when considering phylogenetic relatedness.
+The first step consists of running Phylogenetic analyses of variance to compare whether the mean difference between any number of groups significantly differs, even when considering phylogenetic relatedness.
 Here, to assess wether our results were robust regarding the analytical method employed, we implemented two phylogenetic ANOVA, the first with a null model process generated through simulation (sim-PANOVA; Revell, 2024), and a second with a null model process based on randomizing residuals in a permutation procedure (RRPP; Collyer & Adams, 2018).
 Both versions of these scripts are managed by the script "PANOVA.sh" which will perform PANOVA on all datasets and all trees (extant and fossil+extant).
-For OUwie, similarly to corHMM, both versions of this script (consensus vs replicated) designate the consensus tree and the posterior distribution respectively.
+For OUwie, similarly to corHMM, both versions of this script (consensus vs replicated) designate the consensus tree and the posterior distribution, respectively.
 Both of these scripts are managed by the "run_OUwie.sh" which essentially runs all these analyses on all trees (extant and fossil+extant) and traits (bioluminescence and habitat).  </p>

 ### 3.3 Joint estimations of discrete and continuous trait evolution with hOUwie